sugarlabs/www/README.md

 This repository contains the code for the redesigned version of "www.sugarlabs.org".
 This repository code base was used for the development of the GSOC 2017 project **Giving Sugar Labs Website a New Look** under the organization **Sugar Labs**.
 The changes, made by Pericherla Seetarama Raju and overseen by Samson Goddy, Hrishi Patel, and Walter Bender during the 2017 **GSOC** period, can be viewed at [https://github.com/sugarlabs/www-sugarlabs/issues/63](https://github.com/sugarlabs/www-sugarlabs/issues/63).
 The work during **GSOC** was done in the repository [https://github.com/geekrypter/sugarLabsWebsiteRedesign](https://github.com/geekrypter/sugarLabsWebsiteRedesign).
 A live preview of the website is hosted using **Github pages** and can be viewed at [https://geekrypter.github.io/sugarLabsWebsiteRedesign/](https://geekrypter.github.io/sugarLabsWebsiteRedesign/).
 The code uses the same Jekyll environment as that of the original website's code.
 Do check out the code!

 ### Major Services
-We have integrated 4 major features with the help of third party services:
+We have integrated three major features with the help of third party services:
 1. Website users tracking - We have used the [Google Analytics](https://analytics.google.com/) service to track users on the website and get a more detailed analysis of the user's usage.
 3. Newsletter subscription through email - We have used the [Mailchimp](https://mailchimp.com) service to let users subscribe to our newsletters through their emails.
-4. Customized search functionality - We have used [Google custom search engine](https://www.google.co.in/cse) to provide a customized search for users.

 ### Feedback/Suggestions and Issues
 Feedback/Suggestions are always welcome and do mention any issues found.
 They can be provided through the Issues section of this repository